 Affiliation: Church of North India

-Paul Sawrup is a minister in the Church of North India, the leading Protestant denomination in that part of the country.
+Paul Swarup is the Bishop of the Diocese of Delhi in the Church of North India, the leading Protestant denomination in that part of the country.
 He specializes in Old Testament theology and study of the Dead Sea Scrolls.
-The Rev. Dr. Swarup is a visiting faculty member at a number of Christian seminaries in India.
-He joined the Committee on Bible Translation in 2008.
+The Rt.
+Rev. Dr. Swarup is a visiting faculty member at a number of Christian seminaries in India.
+Paul joined the CBT in 2008.

 Dr. Daniel B. Wallace

-Senior Research Professor of New Testament Studies, Dallas Theological Seminary
+Senior Research Professor Emeritus of New Testament Studies, Dallas Theological Seminary,

 Executive Director, Center for the Study of New Testament Manuscripts